 One of the main highlights for discovering Alice in Wonderland in Oxford can be found in the form of Christ Church College, a place of learning first established by King Henry VIII in 1546.
 Since its opening in the 16th-century, no less than 13 prime ministers have attended the college, as have several Kings and Archbishops.

 Of course, Lewis Carroll also attended Christ Church College, just as his father had done before him.
-However, he did not study language or English literature as many people so assume.
+However, he did not study a language or English literature as many people so assume.
 Instead, he attended Oxford to study Mathematics where he went on to gain first-class honours in the Final Honours School of Mathematics.

 Alice in Wonderland, Illustration by John Tenniel, wood-engraving by Thomas Dalziel, 1800s